tcltk/tcl/doc/markdown/object.md

     Note that object-internal commands such as [my] and **self** can be invoked in this context.

 *obj* [unknown] ?*methodName*? ?*arg ...*?
 : This method is called when an attempt to invoke the method *methodName* on object *obj* fails.
 The arguments that the user supplied to the method are given as *arg* arguments.
-If *methodName* is absent, the object was invoked with no method name at all (or any other arguments).
-The default implementation (i.e., the one defined by the **oo::object** class) generates a suitable error, detailing what methods the object supports given whether the object was invoked by its public name or through the [my] command.
+[If *methodName* is absent, the object was invoked with no method name at all (or any other arguments).]{version=""} The default implementation (i.e., the one defined by the **oo::object** class) generates a suitable error, detailing what methods the object supports given whether the object was invoked by its public name or through the [my] command.

 *obj* [variable] ?*varName ...*?
 : This method arranges for each variable called *varName* to be linked from the object *obj*'s unique namespace into the caller's context.
 Thus, if it is invoked from inside a procedure then the namespace variable in the object is linked to the local variable in the procedure.
 Each *varName* argument must not have any namespace separators in it.
 The result is the empty string.